 When asking people what they consider typically Scottish, you usually get three things: kilts, bagpipes and whisky.
 Among international students, the latter one is without doubt the most popular of the three.
 While we do not know of any available whisky-specific study programmes (yet!), there is nothing that should stop you from extracurricular efforts of becoming a Master of Whisky while you study in Scotland.
 Our little guide starts in the South, in Scotland’s Lowlands region, and works its way up North:

-Sadly, there are only two distilleries still in operation in Scotland’s largest city.
+Sad news for those planning to study at the University of Glasgow, the University of Strathclyde or one of the many other institutions here: There are only two distilleries still in operation in Scotland’s largest city!
 The by far older and larger one is the Strathclyde distillery.
 It specialises in grain whisky (as opposed to malt whisky), which is typical for the Lowlands region.
 What is also typical is that the whisky is not bottled, but usually serves as the basis for other blended whiskies.
 As a contrast, the newly founded Glasgow Distillery Co. recently introduced a single malt whisky, thus bringing more variety to the city.

 There is only one distillery in Edinburgh, North British, far away from the University of Edinburgh campus, but reasonably close to Edinburgh Napier University.
 North British (or “NB”) also specialises in grain whisky, and again it is almost exclusively used for other blended whisky brands.
 If you are eager to make a 30-minute trip out of town, you can do a tour at Glenkinchie, whose 12-year-old whisky is known for its fresh and light character and its notes of citrus and freshly cut grass.
 Otherwise, distilleries are few and far between in the Lowlands region.